Archdiocese of Auch: Revolution

 In 1790 the National Constituent Assembly decided to bring the French church under the control of the State.
 Civil government of the provinces was to be reorganized into new units called 'départements', originally intended to be 83 or 84 in number.
 The dioceses of the Roman Catholic Church were to be reduced in number, to coincide as much as possible with the new departments.
 Since there were more than 130 bishoprics at the time of the Revolution, more than fifty dioceses needed to be suppressed and their territories consolidated.
 Clergy would need to take an oath of allegiance to the State and its Constitution, specified by the Civil Constitution of the Clergy, and they would become salaried officials of the State.
 Both bishops and priests would be elected by special 'electors' in each department.
 This meant schism, since bishops would no longer need to be approved (preconised) by the Papacy; the transfer of bishops, likewise, which had formerly been the exclusive prerogative of the pope in canon law, would be the privilege of the State; the election of bishops no longer lay with the Cathedral Chapters (which were all abolished), or other responsible clergy, or the Pope, but with electors who did not even have to be Catholics or Christians.

 A new civil department, called "Gers", was created by the French Legislative Assembly.
 The old diocese of Auch was suppressed, and a new "Diocese of Gers" was created, with its center at Auch.
 It was assigned as a suffragan to the "Metropole du Sud".
 Archbishop La Tour du Pin-Montauban of Auch refused to take the oath to the Civil Constitution of the Clergy, and therefore his see was declared by the Legislative Assembly to be vacant.
 The electors of Gers chose in his place the dean of the faculty at Toulouse, Canon Paul-Benoit Barthe, who was also president of the Amis de la Constitution.
-He was consecrated a constitutional bishop in Paris on 13 March 1791 by Constitutuonal Bishop Jean-Pierre Saurine.
+He was consecrated a constitutional bishop in Paris on 13 March 1791 by Constitutional Bishop Jean-Pierre Saurine.
 The consecration was valid, but canonically irregular, schismatic, and blasphemous (as a parody of genuine Catholic sacraments).
 Barthe took possession of the diocese of Gers on 10 April 1791.
 In order to fill vacancies in parish churches where priests had refused the oath, Barthe consecrated 44 priests between December 1791 and September 1793.
 He was arrested on suspicion in July 1793 and sent to Paris, where he had to appear before the Committee of Public Safety, but he was acquitted and allowed to return to Auch.
 On 27 November, again the subject of accusations, he was arrested, forced to apostasize, and imprisoned at Mont-de-Marsan.
 In December 1794 he was again sent to Paris, where he was again released.
 He again returned to Auch, in May 1795, and regained possession of his cathedral in August.
 He resigned on 16 October 1801.